Blog

 2. We want to give merchants the ability to manage any submitted issues from an embedded UI, so we’re going to grant <inline-code>shopify-app-users<inline-code> access to the <inline-code>issue<inline-code> data model’s <inline-code>read<inline-code>, <inline-code>create<inline-code>, and <inline-code>delete<inline-code> actions.

-3. Add a new role, which we’ll call <inline-code>shopify-customers<inline-code> and grant this new role <inline-code>read<inline-code> access on the <inline-code>issues<inline-code> model.
+3. Shoppers need to be able to read the available issues, so we grant the <inline-code>shopify-storefront-customers<inline-code> role <inline-code>read<inline-code> access on the <inline-code>issues<inline-code> model.
 We’ll also grant them permission to <inline-code>addIssue<inline-code> and <inline-code>read<inline-code> on the <inline-code>shopifyOrder<inline-code> model, so they can report problems with their orders, while being able to see if an issue has already been filed for a particular order.

 Step 6: Create your embedded frontend